abhijeet007rocks8/Dev-Scripts/NodeJS/Secret/README.md

 ## How to Run on Local System

 1. Clone the Repo using `git clone https://github.com/abhijeet007rocks8/Dev-Scripts.git` or simply downloading zip
-2. then simply `cd secrets`
+2. then simply `cd NodeJS`
+3. then cd `Secrets`
-3. Open terminal and use `npm install` to install all dependencies
+4. Open terminal and use `npm install` to install all dependencies
-4. After that go to folder location and open that in `vscode`
+5. After that go to folder location and open that in `vscode`
-5. Go to the terminal and type `nodemon app.js`
+6. Go to the terminal and type `nodemon app.js`
-6. Then go to browser and type `localhost:3000`
+7. Then go to browser and type `localhost:3000`
-7. Enjoy !
+8. Enjoy !

 ## Conclusion
 If Any contributer wants to contribute or want to do further more changes to the project, he / she is welcome to do so. :)